-First principles studies technique was used to report the findings of electronic, optical and elastic characteristics of $\alpha$ -Al2O3 in the corundum gemstones from the Arusha mining region.
-The References findings correspond well with the known theoretical and experimental values.
+The first principles studies technique was used to report the findings of electronic, optical, and elastic characteristics of α -Al2O3 in the corundum gemstones from the Arusha mining region.
+The findings correspond well with the known theoretical and experimental values.
 According to the findings, the reflectivity spectra showed isotropic behavior in the UV region.
-Furthermore, the results indicated that the selected corundum sample is a suitable insulator that is evidently by band gap of 6.13 eV.
-The selected sample is deemed brittle with a ratio of 0.65 with G/B > 0.5; and it has low Young's moduli in comparison to the theoretical values, which indicates that the material has low stiffness.
+Furthermore, the results indicated that the selected corundum sample is a suitable insulator with a band gap of 6.13 eV.
+The selected sample is deemed brittle with a ratio of 0.65 as G/B > 0.5; and it has low Young's moduli in comparison to the theoretical values, which indicates that the material has low stiffness.
 The calculated Poison's ratio value from the investigation is approximated to 0.23 indicating the dominant covalent bond in the Arusha sample.